globus/automation-examples/README.md

 ##### share_data.py/share-data.sh

 The app transfers `/share/godata/` directory from Tutorial Endpoint 1 to a shared endpoint and destination path specified in the command line.
-Before the app submits the transfer, it detects if a destination path already exists.
+You have to make sure that the destination path on the shared endpoint exists.
+Before the app submits the transfer, it detects if a destination path concatenated with the last bit of the source path already exists.
 If it does and `--delete` option is specified, the app deletes the path, creates it again and grant a specified user or group read access.
 ```
 $ python share_data.py \
     --source-endpoint ddb59aef-6d04-11e5-ba46-22000b92c6ec \